rbi-mtm/ams/README.md

     - username: ``atom``
     - password: ``ams``

+- Croatian and English (US) keyboard layouts are installed in the VM, with the Croatian being the default.
+Switch between them by clicking the flag in the bottom right corner.

 - If you wish to do so, when the VM is powered off, right-click on **ams** and select ``Settings`` to modify hardware resource allocation to the VM

 ***